vaibhav-yb/yugabyte-db/docs/content/preview/explore/change-data-capture/using-logical-replication/get-started.md

 ## Getting started with pg_recvlogical

-`pg_recvlogical`` is a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
+`pg_recvlogical` is a command-line tool provided by PostgreSQL for interacting with the logical replication feature.
 It is specifically used to receive changes from the database using logical replication slots.

-Yugabyte provides its own pg_recvlogical binary located in `\<yugabyte-dir\>/postgres/bin/`, which is inherited and based on PostgreSQL-11.2.
+Yugabyte provides the pg_recvlogical binary located in `<yugabyte-dir>/postgres/bin/`, which is inherited and based on PostgreSQL-11.2.
 Although PostgreSQL also offers a pg_recvlogical binary, users are strongly advised to use Yugabyte's version to avoid compatibility issues due to PostgreSQL version.

 ### Setting up pg_recvlogical